-Burial Chapel of Late Byzantine Emperors
+3. The Burial Chapel of Late Byzantine Emperors

 The Church of Christ Pantocrator continued to be the burial chapel of the imperial family until the last years of the Byzantine Empire.
 Many were buried here, first from the Dynasty of Komnenos and later from the Dynasty of Paleologos.
 The last person buried in the Pantokrator Monastery Church was Helena Dragazes, the mother of the last Byzantine emperor Constantine XI Paleologos.